hwborchers/hwborchers.github.io/RandJulia.md

 ## [1] 1
 ```

-But we have to be careful about applying Julia functions to vectors (or matrices, etc.) because these functions are *not* vectorized by default.
+We have to be careful about applying Julia functions to vectors (or matrices, etc.) because these functions are *not* vectorized by default.
 Instead, we can use the *dot* notation of Julia.
 If `f` is a function, then for a vector `x` the expression `f.(x)` will *broacast* the function over the vector, that is apply it to each element of the vector and generate a vector of results.

 ```r
 julia_command("x = [0, pi/4, pi/2, pi];")